viewflex/ligero/README.md

 In Laravel, a resourceful controller's routes can be specified with one line, but by using explicit routes, as shown below, we can ensure that the route parameter name is always `{id}`, as the codebase expects.
 Laravel would otherwise automatically use the singular form of the model name.

 Additional routes should be declared first.
-These two add some special functions to the CRUD layer of the *Items* domain:
+These two add some special functions to the BREAD layer of the *Items* domain:

 ```php
 Route::get('ligero/items/json', array('as' => 'ligero.items.json', 'uses' => '\Viewflex\Ligero\Publish\Demo\Items\ItemsController@json', 'middleware' => 'web'));